OhYash/KnowledgeDay/_posts/2020-12-13-mobile-formfactors.md

 We've come a long way from early phones covering the entire side of our face, to now, well...
 That watch on the wrist paired with a wireless earphone is enough.

 ## The land mine
 Oldest of the bunch and probably still there might be a variant of a land line phone in your living room.
-You know these guys, entirely.
-These guys are Just lying there and have super high ringing volume.
+Just lying there, losing value.
+But they for sure have super high ringing volume.

 ![Landline](https://images-na.ssl-images-amazon.com/images/I/71b6BikUB7L._SL1280_.jpg)